To ensure that your plants thrive, it’s important to understand how to water succulents properly.

 How often do you water succulents indoors?

 Don’t rely just on the soil telling you when to water succulents.
-Make sure the plant itself is showing signs of dehydration.
+Make sure the succulent itself is showing signs of dehydration.

 To check if it’s time to water your plant, you can stick your finger about an inch deep into the soil.
 If it feels dry, it’s time to water.
 If it feels moist, wait a few more days before checking again.